SanjayBoricha/scriptassist-nestjs-exercise/README.md

 1. Nest can't resolve dependencies of the OverdueTasksModule
     - Nest requires exporting TypeOrmModule to use repository in other module
     - Fix: Export TypeOrmModule from TaskModule
+    - Update: instead of using TaskRespository in OverdueTaskService use TaskService

 2. JwtStrategy requires a secret or key
     - configs from src/config from is not loaded in AuthModule